 Approximately 30 per cent of the property is lake or wetland.
 Two lakes (Elbow Lake and Spectacle Lake) are almost completely within the boundaries of the property.

 Several significant plant and animal species are found here, including:

 - eastern musk turtle (threatened)

 - five-lined skink (special concern)

-NCC continues to fundraise for project costs associated with the purchase of the property, and for long-term stewardship costs.
+NCC continues to fundraise for the project costs associated with the purchase of the property and for long-term stewardship costs.